 North Goa is famous for its parties and South Goa for its relaxed atmosphere.
 Then there are the cities of Panaji and Vasco de Gama to see the old Portuguese colonial architecture.
 Add jungle, waterfalls and spice farms and I knew I had to make some though choices with the limited time I had.

-Goa and Palolem: India’s best beach destination?
+Goa: India’s best beach destination?

 Now was Goa really the best beach destination in India?
 Maybe my expectations were set too high by all the Bollywood movies filmed there and all the newly married couples that make Goa their honeymoon destination.
 In my honest opinion it is overhyped and there are other places with equal appeal such as Varkala in Kerala or Gokarna in Karnataka.

-Travel Guide to the best things to do in Palolem
+Things to do in Palolem

 Kerala’s backwaters are famous and little did I know that Goa has its own maze of canals.
 They are the perfect spot for birdwatching, especially in the evening right before sunset.